-phy ysical or verbal investigation to be description.
+physical or verbal investigation to be description.
 This is

-use. carried out by the shared with parents.
+abuse. carried out by the shared with parents.

-abi use. •

 Head of Key Stage.
 Deputy Head will

 The Head will consider record the incident

 a suspension. including supporting

 statements on

 CPOMs.
 Deputy

 Head will

 communicate with

 home.
 Head will hold

 a reintegration

 meeting or

 permanent exclusion

 meeting following a

 pupil being

 suspended.